ConvFormer: Revisiting Transformer for Sequential User Modeling: Proposed method

-The operation in (\ref{eq:dwc01}) extracts the linear temporal characteristics on each individual channel, while overlooking the non-linearity and channel-wise intersections.
-Thus, we employ the FFN layer in Transformers~\cite{vaswani2017attention,sasrec} to conduct non-linear transformation on $\hat{\bR}$.
-Notably, FFN can be implemented with a channel-wise convolution (CWC) operation, consisting of the $1\times1$ convolution operator $f(\mathbf{x})=\mathbf{x}\mathbf{W}+\mathbf{b}$ and the ReLU activation function to model the non-linear channel-wise intersections.
-Thus, for consistency with DWC, we denote FFN as CWC in the LighTCN block.
-At each time step, the CWC layer is computed as follow:
+The DWC operator extracts the linear temporal characteristics on each individual channel, while overlooking the non-linearity and channel-wise intersections.
+Thus, we employ the FFN layer in Transformers~\cite{vaswani2017attention} to model the non-linear channel-wise intersections.
+Notably, FFN can be implemented with a channel-wise convolution (CWC) operation, consisting of a $1\times1$ convolution operator $f(\mathbf{x})=\mathbf{x}\mathbf{W}+\mathbf{b}$ and a ReLU activation function.
+For consistency with DWC, we denote FFN as CWC in the LighTCN block.
+At each time step, the CWC layer is computed as

-where the skip connection and layer normalization technologies are utilized to stabilize training:
+which is similarly refined by the skip connection, dropout and layer normalization technologies: